rtebrake/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 Create a Service Principal using the [instructions](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret).

-Set the following environment variables,using the AppID and Password from the Service Principal as the ARM_CLIENT_id AND ARM_CLIENT_SECRET respectively.
+Set the following environment variables,using the AppID and Password from the Service Principal as the ARM_CLIENT_ID AND ARM_CLIENT_SECRET respectively.
 The link above also contains details on how to retrieve the values needed for ARM_SUBSCRIPTION_ID and ARM_TENANT_ID.

 >ARM_CLIENT_ID
 >ARM_CLIENT_SECRET